aicodes/tf-bestpractice/README.md

 * Use checkpoints in training.
 * Use summaries.
 * Use flags to represent hyper-parameters.
-* Name important operations, with a standard vocabulary
+* Name important operations, with a standard vocabulary.

 #### Working with computational graph